Summer, Fort Kinnaird – ‘friends and connections'

 “I’ve always been passionate about environmental issues and animal rights.
 I was once carted off by the Police aged 12 for sabotaging a fox hunt.
 We were chucking eggs and what-not.
 They just gave us a flea in our ear, but we thought hunting was the most atrocious thing.
 Later I campaigned on climate change and anti-vivisection and joined Greenpeace.

-I studied biochemistry at Glasgow Uni., then worked in sales and marketing.
+I studied Immunology at Glasgow Uni., then worked in sales and marketing.
 I made big bucks but felt I lost my soul.
 So, at 29 I gave it up and went to Madrid to teach English.
 I earned a third of what I earned before but was more than three times happier!
 Then I did a master’s in sustainability at Stirling Uni.
 That’s guided my path ever since.”

 What do you do now?